-Figure 36.
-Distracted Driving Fatal and Injury Crashes, 2015-2019 (Source: NMDOT, 2021)
+Figure 35.
+Graphic.
+Distracted driving fatal and injury crashes, 2015-2019 (Source: NMDOT, 2021).

-The distracted driving crash tree shown in Figure 36 reflects the crashes from NMDOT's SAMS database that are listed as driver inattention, disregarding traffic signal, or passed stop sign.
-Of the total number of distracted driving crashes on the local roads in the Santa Fe region, 35 resulted in a fatal and serious injury crash, and 935 resulted in possible injury.
+The distracted driving crash tree shown in figure 36 reflects the crashes from NMDOT's SAMS database that are listed as driver inattention, disregarding traffic signal, or passed stop sign.
+Of the total number of distracted driving crashes on the local streets and roads in the Santa Fe region, 35 resulted in a fatal and serious injury crash, and 935 resulted in possible injury.
 These crashes primarily occurred on urban local streets and roads, with the majority on straight streets and roads.
 Distracted driving is a factor on rural roads in the region.
 A review of the crash data indicates that many of the crashes involving distracted driving occur during daylight conditions.